-The pitch is a brief presentation of yourself.
-A smart, effective presentation.
+Your pitch is a brief introduction to yourself: a smart, effective presentation.

 It works the same way in recruitment.
-You are the author of the story, and the recruiter is the producer who has to believe in your success and offer you a contract!
+You are the author of the story, and the recruiter is the producer who has to believe in your success and offer you a job!

-Different occasions will allow you to pitch, and you’ll need to adopt the duration of your pitch to each:
+Different occasions will allow you to pitch yourself, and you’ll need to adapt the duration of your pitch to each:

 A meeting with friends or at work: allow yourself 30 seconds to explain what you do and what you’re looking for, making the most of your network.

-Visiting a job show: in general, these 30 seconds are useful for grabbing the attention of the person you’re speaking to – and sometimes they’ll allow you longer because they’re interested!
+A networking event: in general, these 30 seconds are useful for grabbing the attention of the person you’re speaking to—and sometimes they’ll allow you longer because they’re interested!

 Let’s go a bit further into this job interview and work together on creating your three-minute pitch.